The best remaining NFL free agents for 2021

 Sometimes you find yourself in a disastrous situation, and there's no way out.
 That's what Harris faced in 2020.
 It will be interesting to see if it depresses his market, but any team looking for that back-third safety should give Harris a relative pass as regards last season.
 He's not a fluke.

-Like seemingly everybody on San Francisco's defense in the 2020 season, Sherman missed a lot of time due to injury; he played in just five games.
-But in those five games -- and four of them were after he came off injured reserve due to a calf injury -- he allowed eight receptions on 14 targets for 87 yards, 29 yards after the catch, one touchdown, one interception, and an opponent passer rating of 69.6.
-This one season after he had one of the best seasons of a future Hall of Fame career, allowing 34 catches on 61 targets for 373 yards, 123 yards after the catch, one touchdown, five interceptions, and an opponent passer rating of 45.3.
 One tends to shy away from cornerbacks with injury histories who will be 33 years old in the upcoming season, but Sherman is anything but typical.
 As long as he lands on a defense in which he can roll with No. 1 receivers to the boundary, and he's not asked to run match against smaller, quicker receivers from the slot, he's got plenty left to offer, and should be paid accordingly.
 In a recent episode of the podcast Sherman does with Cris Collinsworth, guest Jon Gruden and Sherman had a lot to talk about regarding Sherman's scheme fit with new Raiders defensive coordinator (and former Seahawks defensive coordinator with Sherman in 2011 and 2012) Gus Bradley, and how that might look.
 Something to watch.
-As is the statistic below. https://twitter.com/PFF/status/1359910480073097222
+As is the statistic below: https://twitter.com/PFF/status/1359910480073097222

 (AP Photo/David Berding)